Tenino, Washington is printing wooden money to help residents through the pandemic

 A novel kind of scrip

-Leonard Augsburger, the project coordinator of the Newman Numismatic Portal at Washington State University in St. Louis, told CNN that currency alternatives and scrip were very popular during the Depression era, especially after the 1933 Bank Holiday ordered by President Roosevelt.
+Leonard Augsburger, the project coordinator of the Newman Numismatic Portal at Washington University in St. Louis, told CNN that currency alternatives and scrip were very popular during the Depression era, especially after the 1933 Bank Holiday ordered by President Roosevelt.

 "There were thousands of various scrip issues during the Depression, a lot of times coming from local municipalities, chambers of commerce, boards of education, or companies.
 They were all over the country and people were used to seeing them," Augsburger said.